AccessibilityTottenham Hotspur Stadium

 The second annual event saw Club staff and representatives - former captains of the men’s and women’s teams, Ledley King and Jenna Schillaci - join Leader of Haringey Council, Cllr Peray Ahmet, Cabinet Member for Health, Social Care & Wellbeing, Cllr Lucia das Neves, community organisations and local residents on a walk of solidarity through Tottenham.

-It began at Tottenham Hotspur Stadium, with the Club recently becoming the first to sign up to the Mayor of London’s Women & Girls Night Safety Charter and the first to set up a supporters’ association for women supporters of the men’s team - Women of the Lane.
+It began at Tottenham Hotspur Stadium, with the Club recently becoming the first to sign up to the Mayor of London’s Women & Girls Night Safety Charter and one of the first to set up a supporters’ association for women supporters of the men’s team - Women of the Lane.

 Members of Women of the Lane also joined the walk as it continues to build connections with other women fan groups around the country, supporting clubs in playing a leadership role to encourage more conversations about sexual violence and better reporting of sexism and misogyny.Stops on the walk enabled participants to learn further about the work being done to tackle violence against women and girls locally in Haringey, including: